Soluhh/Naru-Trivia/README.md

 # Naru-Trivia
-Naru-Trivia is a short quiz about Naruto.
+Naru-Trivia is a 2D trivia game based on the topic of Naruto where you get questioned on your knowledge of the Naruto universe.